 I study what works for the women I admire, but more importantly, I take notice and make changes when I see that something is no longer working for me.
 After wearing high heels for most of my life, they suddenly seem inappropriate and uncomfortable.
 Wardrobe adjustments are necessary along with the change to wearing lower heels.
 Getting pants hemmed so that they do not puddle on the tops of lower heeled shoes and wearing a belt to define the waist are a few of the tricks I have started to employ.

-I still occasionally enjoy wearing the high heels I already own when there is minimal walking involved such as out to dinner and then back home.
-When I purchase shoes now, I only invest in the ones that have no more than a two-inch heel for daily wear.
-A heel lower than that is not comfortable for me.
+I occasionally enjoy wearing the high heels I already own when there is minimal walking involved.
+When I purchase shoes now, I only invest in the ones that have no more than a three-inch block heel for daily wear.
+A completely flat shoe is not comfortable for me.